-Introduction to Computer Science Using Java .5 unit
+Introduction to Computer Science Using Java

-Introduction to Computer Science I (Using Java) is designed for students with no programming experience and use Java fundamentals like variables and algorithms to develop their critical thinking skills and creativity by making art, games, or other apps.
-This course covers fundamentals of Programming in Java, it is designed to introduce and learn the concepts of computer programming and the use of its languages.
-The objective is to get oriented in Programming, a technique that enables students to use certain code written and be able to develop the skills to the test by solving real-world problems.
+This class is designed for students with no programming experience and use Java fundamentals like variables and algorithms to develop their critical thinking skills and creativity by making art, games, or other apps.
+This course covers fundamentals of programming in Java, and it is designed to introduce and teach the concepts of computer programming and the use of its languages.
+The objective is to get oriented in programming, a technique that enables students to use certain code written and be able to develop the skills to the test by solving real-world problems.

-Introduction to Industrial Arts .5 unit
+Introduction to Industrial Arts

-Introduction to Industrial Arts, provides specialized intro skills related to a variety of occupations.
+This class provides specialized intro skills related to a variety of occupations.
 Emphasis is placed on employability, academic and occupational skills enabling student transition to the work place or postsecondary education.
 Industrial education programs are organized around three distinct program clusters: construction, manufacturing, and transportation.

-Nautical Arts .5 unit
+Nautical Arts

-Nautical Literature Arts provides an innovative, exciting, and unique synthesis of language arts and a practical, hands-on approach to learning as students work in groups to build-from the keel up-an attractive and functional sailing dinghy.
+This class provides an innovative, exciting, and unique synthesis of language arts and a practical, hands-on approach to learning as students work in groups to build-from the keel up-an attractive and functional sailing dinghy.
 Emphasizing teamwork, short- and long-term planning, project management, writing and documentation via an online blog, constructions skills and techniques, and-of course-developing an appreciation for great nautical texts, the course has at its core a service component: the students' completed project boats will be auctioned, and the proceeds will be donated to a local charity.